 How hard is browning butter?

 Making brown butter isn't hard, but it can be a little agita-inducing.
-You'll need to stir pretty continuously and keep a close eye for golden-brown liquid and deep golden-brown (bits), as well as a close...nose for a nutty aroma.
+You'll need to stir pretty continuously and keep a close eye for golden-brown liquid and deep golden-brown milk solids (speckly bits), as well as a close...nose for a nutty aroma.
 Then it's an immediate transfer to a cool bowl to stop the browning.

-The good news is that these checkpoints aren't subtle - using a light-colored skillet, it's clear to see when the (bits) are browned and when the butter is golden.
+The good news is that these checkpoints aren't subtle - using a light-colored skillet, it's clear to see when the milk solids are browned and when the butter is golden.
 And the smell is delightfully strong.

 If you're new to browning butter, I suggest using a slightly lower temperature and going a little slower so that burnt browned butter doesn't sneak up on you.
 You'll get the same output with less stress.